-22.1 Permission to work in the UK is subject to legislation.
+- 22.1 Permission to work in the UK is subject to legislation.
 It is a criminal offence to employ those who do not have permission to live or work in the UK.
-Under Section 35 of the Immigration Act 2016 (effective since 12 July 2016) these requirements are enforceable by a fine and potential imprisonment for up to 5 years where the employer "had reasonable cause to believe" that the individual was disqualified from being employed in the UK due to their immigration status.

-The academy is subject to a legal duty to prevent illegal working.
-All prospective employees must be requested to provide the necessary documentation to demonstrate eligibility for work in the UK (as well as verifying their identity).
-Refer to Appendix 5 for further details.
+Under Section 35 of the Immigration Act 2016 these requirements are enforceable by a fine and potential imprisonment for up to 5 years where the employer "had reasonable cause to believe" that the individual was disqualified from being employed in the UK due to their immigration status. - 22.2 The academy is subject to a legal duty to prevent illegal working.
+All prospective employees must (in addition to verifying their identity) be requested to provide the necessary documentation (refer to Appendix 5 for further details) to demonstrate eligibility for work in the UK .
+Such documentation should be copied and stored securely for the duration of the person's employment and for a further two years.